-Succeeding in combat defines a warrior, places him in a brotherhood where he is always welcome and understood.
-The civilian world has its adrenaline junkies as well; just ask any retired firefighter, police officer, or emergency room staff if they miss it.
+Succeeding in combat defines a warrior and places him in a brotherhood where he is always welcome and understood.
+The civilian world has its adrenaline junkies as well; just ask any retired firefighter, police officer or emergency room staff whether they miss it.

 When the training becomes second nature, a warrior might take any adrenaline rush as a cue to "apply maximum firepower."
 This can become particularly unfortunate if someone starts to cry.
 Tears are unbearable to him; they create explosive emotions in him that can be difficult for him to control.
 Unfortunately, that can lead to a warrior responding to strong waves of guilt by applying more "maximum firepower" to friends, family or unfortunate strangers.

 5. He knows the military exists for a reason.
 The sad fact is that a military exists ultimately to kill people and break things.
-This was true of our beloved "Greatest Generation" warriors of WWII, and it remains true to this day.
+This was true of our beloved "Greatest Generation" warriors of World War II, and it remains true to this day.

 Warriors can experience moments of profound guilt, shame and self-hatred.
 He may have experienced a momentary elation at "scoring one for the good guys," then been horrified that he celebrated killing a human being.
 He may view himself as a monster for having those emotions, or for having gotten used to killing because it happened often.
 One of my Marines recommended "On Killing" by Dave Grossman, and I would pass that recommendation on.